fortify/fortify.github.io/articles/ssc-on-aws.md

 * `Capacity > Single Instance`
 * `Security > your key pair`

-If you was a demo DB created:
+If you would like a demo DB created:
 * `Database >`
   * `Engine: mysql`
   * `Engine version: 5.7.19`